Tumbling Lassie at the Edinburgh Festivals 2018

 Dinner and dancing to our excellent band, Clappy Doo, followed, with carriages at 1am.

-Many thanks to all who came - the day's events (including the seminar - see below) raised at least £25,000 for our two charities, for which we and they are very grateful.
-Final figures will be reported here in due course.
+Many thanks to all who came - the day's events (including the seminar - see below) raised £27,300 for our two charities, for which we and they are very grateful.

 For some pictures of the Ball and the operetta, courtesy of our photographer Ben Miller, see our Gallery page.